robertocandales/nicolab-app/README.md

 # nicolab-app
 React Native project using Redux &amp; typescript

-This project aims to be a solid foundation for native reaction applications.
+This project aims to be a solid foundation for React native applications.
 It provides a clear and organized structure to continue growing during the development of the project.
 ## Prerequisites

 - [Node.js > 12](https://nodejs.org) and npm)